Express & Star

-In 2022 figures from JICREG (Joint industry Currency for Regional Media Research) show that 17,973 papers are printed each day and there are 51,403 readers.
-Online expressandstar.com has 1.64 million monthly unique users with 8.9 million monthly page views.

-The Express & Star features a mixture of regional and national news and has a strong following for its sports coverage of association football, particularly local teams Wolverhampton Wanderers, Walsall, and West Bromwich Albion.

-The Express & Star is one of the few independent newspapers still operating in the UK, having been under the continuous ownership of the Graham family almost since its inception.
+The newspaper features a mixture of regional and national news and has a strong following for its sports coverage of association football, particularly local teams Wolverhampton Wanderers, Walsall, and West Bromwich Albion.
+It is one of the few independent newspapers still operating in the UK, having been under the continuous ownership of the Graham family almost since its inception.
 It is owned by the Midland News Association (MNA), which also owns the Shropshire Star newspaper.

-In January 2013 editor Adrian Faber announced his decision to step down after 11 years at the Express & Star.
-He was replaced by Shropshire Star editor Keith Harrison in April 2013, who remained at the helm until leaving the newspaper late in 2018.